ProxToMe/proxtome-ia-am-custom-auth-module/README.md

 ```
 You will then need to perform an Authentication process on your AM deployment to obtain a valid `authID`.
 Then you have to initialize a `ProxToMe` object with an `options: [ProxToMeOptionsKey: Any]` dictionary.
-The `options` dictionary shall always contain the four keys:
+The `options` dictionary shall always contain the three keys:
 ```
 {
     ProxToMeOptionsKey.rssiTrigger: Decimal  // Contains the RSSI trigger for proximity to a Dongle.
 It should be in the range [0, -127].
 Defaults to -62.